pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/redis/_index.md

 ##### Read

-We can read a value from the database with the retrieve() method, which given a correlationId and a key, returns the corresponding value.
+We can read a value from the database with the retrieve() method, which given a context and a key, returns the corresponding value.

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}